jahpd/porres_tutorialpd/en/README.md

     {% patch %}Hi_2.pd{% endpatch %}

+And so on... (this where we realy need pd developers)

-To assign a patch, you need to modify them [here](https://www.github.com/jahpd/gitbook-plugins-webpd_porres_examples), and update `index.js` that assign where patches are allowed.
+To assign a patch, you need to modify them [here](https://www.github.com/jahpd/gitbook-plugins-webpd_porres_examples), and update `index.js` that assign where patches are located.